 When technical people collide in meatspace, an exciting opportunity presents: exchanging PGP fingerprints.
 Exchanging fingerprints bolsters the quality of PGP's web of trust and improves the safety and utility of PGP for everyone.

-To this end, a casual PGP key-signing party is to be held during Kiwicon in the Upstairs area of the St. James theatre on THURSDAY evening, at 7pm.
+To this end, a casual PGP key-signing party is to be held during Kiwicon in the upstairs foyer area at the Michael Fowler Centre on THURSDAY evening, at 7pm.

 What is PGP?
 Why do I want a PGP key?
 How do I get a PGP key?

 Pretty Good Privacy (PGP) is a software suite and Internet standard for encryption and authentication.
 The OpenPGP standard is widely implemented in e-mail clients, and has seen wider deployment than some of its nearby neighbors.
 There is also a popular and nifty free software implementation.
 If you're using a Unixy distribution that includes Gnome, you probably have Seahorse available, a pleasant graphical frontend for managing PGP keys.

 "Don't put anything in an e-mail you wouldn't put on a postcard."

 You have to assume your e-mail is going to be transmitted or stored in plain text eventually.
 Don't want someone, somewhere reading your correspondence?
 You probably want PGP.